brycewray/hugo-site/content/posts/2021/01/gems-in-rough-02.md

 - Make sure you manually (or, if your text editor app handles it for you, automatically) take care of "smart" punctuation in your Markdown source files rather than relying on Hugo/goldmark to do it.

 - Use your Hugo project's config file to opt instead for Blackfriday, which Hugo does still support.
 It's unknown how long that support will continue; so, if you go this route, you may want to start periodically checking the [Hugo community forum](https://discourse.gohugo.io) and [relevant Hugo docs](https://gohugo.io/getting-started/configuration-markup), just so a deprecation doesn't catch you by surprise.

+**Update, 2022-03-02**: This issue **was resolved** on February 28, 2022, with the release of [Hugo 0.93.0](https://github.com/gohugoio/hugo/releases/tag/v0.93.0).
+It included the first goldmark version, 1.4.7, with the code from a [pull request](https://github.com/yuin/goldmark/pull/280) that fixed all the cases I'd reported.
+{.yellowBox}

 ## Check your brackets